simnibs/simnibs/docs/documentation/file_formats.rst

 TMS Coil Definition File Format (.tcd)
 ''''''''''''''''''''''''''''''''''''''
 The TMS Coil Definition File Format (.tcd) is a JSON-based format that defines a singular TMS coil.
-The coil file can be loaded into SimNIBS and used to calculate the magnetic vector potential (A-field) and the magnetic induction (B-field) in space resulting from a time-varying current in the coil.
+The coil file can be loaded into SimNIBS and used to calculate the magnetic vector potential (A-field) and the magnetic field (B-field) in space resulting from a time-varying current in the coil.

 The file format holds basic information about the coil, the name, the brand and the version of the coil file.